 Then click Install and after a moment Activate.
 A list of recommended plugins will appear at the top of the screen, click Begin installing Plugins.

-Select all by clicking on the square at the top, and then select Install from the drop down list and Apply.
+Select all by clicking on the square at the top, and then select Install from the drop-down list and Apply.
 Now you have to activate the installed plugins – select all and select Activate from the list and then click Apply.

-If you’re just starting out with blogging and do not know where to start, we’ve added ‘One click demo import’ button to make it easier.
+If you’re just starting out with blogging and do not know where to start, we’ve added the ‘One click demo import’ button to make it easier.
 Thanks to this, you can import the entire demo along with all settings.

 2. Demo import